pol-pm/woo/README.md

 * Add content child theme related from my screenshots.
 * check and validate child theme styles with a different name/folder

+* CSS
+* cascading - explain which one will win and why
+* explain css syntax for novice users
+* add inspecting explaination
+* CSS hierarchy, add precision in location (why one should never use 1 & 2)
+* explain woocommerce CSS structure

 ### Examples